 From the nuclear forces churning at the heart of the Sun to the mass ejections of solar material into surrounding space, we experience the power of the Sun and its impact on the planets and ultimately life on Earth.
 Grades: 4th and above.
 21 mins.
 Trailer

 Secret Lives of Stars - We will witness the amazing variety of stars and peer into their secret lives with Sir Patrick Stewart (Captain Jean Luc Picard in the Star Trek TV series), as our guide through Space.
 Grades 5th and above.
 15 mins.
 Trailer (Available in Spanish)

 Attack of the Space Pirates - Embark on a thrilling adventure that has something for everyone: alien planets, exploding stars, black holes, evil villains and a series of space battles that will keep you on the edge of your seat.
 Grades: 5th and above.
 38 mins.
 Trailer

 Black Holes - Narrated by actor John de Lancie (“Q” in the Star Trek TV series), this space adventure explores the history, physics, and mystery of black holes.
 Grades: 6th and above.
 40 mins.
 Trailer

 Check our News/Events for updates on special Planetarium presentations and Center events.

-6:30pm -“The Little Star That Could” - This is our family show.
+6:30pm -“Season of Light” - This is our family show.
 All ages may attend.

-7:30pm - “The Sky Tonight LIVE” - Children must be 6 and above to attend.
+7:30pm - “The Winter Sky Tonight LIVE” - Children must be 6 and above to attend.